RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 Depending on what Drone function you are calling, it will return the value of that function.
 For example, if method_name is "get_position_data", ``run_drone()`` will return a list of the drone's position data since ``get_position_data()`` returns a list of a drone's position data.
 Also, if method_name is "get_battery", ``run_drone()`` will return an integer value of the drone's battery since ``get_battery()`` returns an integer value of a drone's battery.

 #### Example Code 1
 No set up needed for the drones.
 Place two drones on the table.
 Run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 Verify that drone 0 ran ``set_drone_LED()`` command.
 ```python